remarcmij/arr-reduce/README.md

 console.log(squares)
 ```

-## Example 3: use reduce to group by a property
+## Example 3: use reduce to group an array by a common property

 In this example our bucket is not an array, but an (initially empty) object.
 It groups the array element by gender.